KodwoAmissah/Time-Series-Forecasting-LP3-project-/Datasets/readme.md

 These models should help in the accurate prediction of sales.

-This notebook will not contain the dataset named train due to it's large size.
+This notebook contains all the datasets except the train dataset due to it's large size